Introduction to Succession Planning Strategy

 Why is succession planning strategy important?

-succession planning process is one of the most significant HR strategies in an organization because it ensures the perpetuity of the organization and helps the organization becomes dynamic and versatile in its approach to deal with change.
+The succession planning process is one of the most significant HR strategies in an organization because it ensures the perpetuity of the organization and helps the organization become dynamic and versatile in its approach to deal with change.

-There are few things for which you should consider doing succession planning process.
+There are few things for which you should consider doing the succession planning process.

-- Prevention from being stalled: If the HR team do the planning just prior to retirement of the person, it would be difficult for the organization to get going at the same pace.
-The HR team needs to maintain a log of each person, especially the top management to help organization cope up with challenges. succession planning process should be done every year, consecutively and always with or without the need of replacement.
-What if a senior executive expires today, what would HR team do?
+If the HR team do the planning just prior to the retirement of the person, it would be difficult for the organization to get going at the same pace.
+The HR team needs to maintain a log of each person, especially the top management to help the organization cope up with challenges.
+The succession planning process should be done every year, consecutively, and always with or without the need of replacement.
+What if a senior executive expires today, what would the HR team do?
 How would it affect the organization?
-If the organization does the succession planning process on a regular pace, they would know who will replace whom during a setback or a crisis period.
+If the organization does the succession planning process on a regular pace, they would know who will replace those during a setback or a crisis period.

 Possible benefits of an effective succession planning strategy

 In a recent study, it was seen that 90% of the correspondents who are running companies agreed that an effective succession planning methods has been an essential part of being successful.
 However, only 50% of them took action and did something about succession planning.
 Thus, we want to emphasize it more.
 Let’s see the benefits you would get if you take succession planning methods sincerely.